5 Japanese inspired Chocolate Truffle Recipes

 Yuzu – This was up there as our other favourite.
 I think the white chocolate made this the prettiest one as well.

 This was definitely a taste experience for us all which we enjoyed.
+Which one of the Japanese inspired Chocolate Truffle Recipes would you most like to try?

 *We were gifted the ingredients by Yutaka for the purpose of this review but all the opinions are our own.
 This post may contain affiliate links which means that I receive a small payment should you click the link and make a purchase at no extra cost to yourself.